Easy Marble Cake Recipe from Scratch

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’ve ever wanted to know how to make a cake from scratch, this marble cake recipe is the one you are looking for.
-It’s so easy to make, even a pair of 12 year-old boys and their 14 year-old brother can do it.
+Marble cake is one of many easy cake recipes for you to learn how to make a cake from scratch.
+It’s so easy to make, even a pair of 12-year-old boys and their 14-year-old brother can do it.

 That’s exactly how this yummy birthday cake came about, read on to learn how they did it.

 All six of our guys know their way around a kitchen.
 The four remaining at home range in ages from 12 to 15 and each one of them is pretty special.